dgurkaynak/stalk/README.md

 <img align="right" width="447" height="auto" src="./docs/readme-images/live-collector.mp4.gif">
 <div>
   <h3>:satellite: Live Collector</h3>
-  In addition to its analysis capabilities, Stalk Studio has <em>live collector</em> servers built-in that mimicks Jaeger and Zipkin collector interface.
+  In addition to its analysis capabilities, Stalk Studio has built-in servers mimicking Jaeger and Zipkin collector interface.
 So if you have services that already instrumented with Jaeger and Zipkin, you can quickly capture & inspect low-volume traces just by changing the reporting URL of your instrumentations.
 It can be useful for debugging and development purposes.
   <br />